WS-UB/WL-Local-Server/README.md

 - Gather and store user navigation data in a database.
 - Use stored reliable data for an A.I. training model.

-### Usage:
+## Usage:

-This project directory consists of five nodes:
+This project directory consists of the following nodes:

 - [minio_script](./src/minio_script.py): This file allows the user to parse the received queries from MQTT and store them in MinIO in the format of parquet files.
 More specifically, the file will parse the information from MQTT, turn it into a parquet file, and use the receiving User ID and Timestamp from MQTT as the name of the file.
 In addition, the file can list all parquet files in the specified bucket to verify if the data has been stored or not and show the available dataset in the local MinIO database by using the User ID and Timestamp.

 - [data_processing](./src/data_processing.py): This file will be the center of data manipulation and data filtering purposes.
 Later on, the project will be moving onto building AI models that requires filtered and modified datas.
-This file has implemented the following features:
-        - Filter out a set of data from MinIO based on the given hour range, minute range, and what type of column (the key of the dataframe) does the user wants.
-        - Add a new column of data into a list of given dataframes.
-        - Delete a column of data in the list of given dataframes.
-        - Updates the latest modified data from the local machine to the MinIO database.
+This file has implemented the following features: - Filter out a set of data from MinIO based on the given hour range, minute range, and what type of column (the key of the dataframe) does the user wants. - Add a new column of data into a list of given dataframes. - Delete a column of data in the list of given dataframes. - Updates the latest modified data from the local machine to the MinIO database.

 - [retrieve_data_from_minio](./src/retrieve_data_from_minio.py): This file acts as a bridge between MQTT and MinIO.
 In this file, we implemented the function that parses information from the MQTT subscriber and use the User ID and timestamp from the parsed information to receive parquet files from MinIO.
 In addition, we implement functions that get live-time User ID and timestamp whenever the application is running and we send the modified and parsed data back to MQTT to update the latest information to the map on the application.

 - [sync_minio_and_mqtt](./src/sync_minio_and_mqtt.py): This file acts as a bridge between MQTT and MinIO.
 In this file, we implemented the function that parses information from the MQTT subscriber and use the User ID and timestamp from the parsed information to receive parquet files from MinIO.
 In addition, we implement functions that get live-time User ID and timestamp whenever the application is running and we send the modified and parsed data back to MQTT to update the latest information to the map on the application.
 The script connects to an existing MinIO server located in the Wiloc SSH, sending accelerometer, gyroscope, GPS, and WiFi data.
 This data is buffered and synchronized based on timestamps in the imu_gps_publisher.py script.
 The node also handles errors, and reconnection attempts, and shuts down gracefully when interrupted (Ctrl+C).

-- [imu_gps_publisher.py](./src/imu_gps_publisher.py): An MQTT script that connects to the MQTT server that is receiving WiFi data from 4 RPI's as well as receiving GPS and IMU data from an Android Phone running the WLMap application.
+- [data_sync_3_AP.py](./src/data_sync_3_AP.py): A MQTT script that connects to the MQTT server that is receiving Wi-Fi data from up to 3 RPI's as well as receiving GPS and IMU data from an Android Phone running the WLMap application.
 It establishes an MQTT connection to the Wiloc SSH server (tcp://128.205.218.189:1883) and listens for incoming GPS, IMU, and WiFi data, extracting accelerometer and gyroscope XYZ values, latitude and longitude values, timestamps, and WiFI routing information.
 These values are then packaged into a MinIO bucket and published to the Wiloc MinIO server.
 The script also handles connection events, errors, and graceful shutdowns when receiving a termination signal (Ctrl+C).

+- [data_sync_6_AP.py](./src/data_sync_6_AP.py): The same as the [data_sync_3_AP.py](./src/data_sync_3_AP.py) script, but it accounts for six APs.

 - [MQTT_Handler.py](./src/MQTT_Handler.py): A basic MQTT Handler class that can subscribe and publish to a server topic.
 This MQTT Handler class was made as a reference for how an MQTT Handler should be formatted, being used and modified in the imu_gps_publisher.py to receive IMU and GPS data, which is then published to a MinIO server being run on the Wiloc server.
-The format of this MQTT Handler can be used for future MQTT connections.
+The structure of this MQTT Handler can be used for future MQTT connections.

 - [Subscriber.py](./subscriber.py): A subscriber that creates an MQTT connection with a Raspberry PI in order to send Wifi data to the Wiloc SSH server (tcp://128.205.218.189:1883) This data is then synchronized and sent to MinIO to be retrieved upon user request.
 To get more information on retrieving and using the wifi data with the RPI please see https://github.com/ucsdwcsng/wiros_csi_node for more information about how to start the wiros node on the Rasberry Pi.

 - [key_specific_data_retrieval.py](./src/key_specific_data_retrieval.py): A script designed to automate the retrieval of datasets from a MinIO object storage server.
 It allows for secure connection, efficient data access, and basic preprocessing of datasets.
 This tool is useful for projects that involve large-scale data storage and retrieval, enabling smooth integration with machine-learning workflows or other analytical applications.

+- [retrieve_all.py](./src/retrieve_all.py): A python script that asks for the folder name within the MinIO bucket, printing all the contents of that folder to your output terminal.

+- [csi_calibration.py](/src/data_processing/csi_calibration.py): A python script that takes the name of a MinIO folder as user input, and parses the CSI Real and CSI Imaginary data within the given folder.
+The CSI data is then calibrated into 234x4 matrices, applying Fast Fourier Transformations to generate 400x360 heatmap matrices.
+These heatmaps are then sent back into the MinIO server for use in our machine learning model.

+- [constants.py](/src/data_processing/constants.py): A python script that contains subfrequency information based on the bandwidth of the WiFi CSI data being parsed.
+This file contains subfrequency information that is used to remove unnecessary subfreqeuncies from the CSI Imaginary and CSI Real data.

+- [pipeline_utils.py](/src/data_processing/pipeline_utils.py): A python script that contains helpful tools to parse and calibrate raw CSI data.

 ### Application Information:

 In order to collect the accelerometer, gyroscope, GPS, and WiFI readings, we use an application called [MQTT](https://github.com/eclipse/mosquitto).

 - There are various ways to retrieve the Inertial Measurement(IMU) and GPS readings and from the phone.
-However, the imu_gps_publisher script achieves this by connecting the Android phone to the Wiloc MQTT server and publishing new IMU and GPS data every 500ms.
+However, the data*sync*{X}\_AP scripts achieve this by connecting the Android phone to the Wiloc MQTT server and publishing new IMU, GPS, and Wi-Fi data every 500ms.

-### Set Up:
+## IMU/GPS/Wi-Fi Synchronization Startup:

 ### 1: Install MQTT and MinIO Python packages.